-As financial coaches we of course live out the same guidelines that we recommend to clients – such as eliminating all debt, including the mortgage.
+As a fee-only financial advisor and money coach, I, of course, live out the same guidelines that I recommend to clients – such as eliminating all debt, including the mortgage.

 Some people think “when the mortgage is paid off, I can live for free!” – but that isn’t quite right.
 There are still a decent number of expenses related to housing aside from the mortgage.
 In fact, when we coach people who are considering the rent vs buy option, we find that people often fall into this same trap of focusing on the mortgage payment without considering all other housing-related costs.

 So what are all the housing-related costs you need to consider and account for in your financial plan?
 Here are the costs that we still need to cover, even with a totally paid-for house.
 The types of expenses will vary (a little) based on location and situation, as will the specific costs of course.
 But this should give you an idea of the things to look for and make sure are included in your planning.

 1. Homeowner’s Association Dues.
 Not everyone has HOA dues, but most people who live in a “planned” neighborhood – where the community takes care of walking paths, green spaces, and similar things – often do have associated fees.
 If you live in a condo or townhouse you certainly have HOA fees, which usually covers items like insurance on the building structure, yard (if any), exterior maintenance, and such.
 The HOA costs where we live run $275/month, so $3,300 per year.
 Before we bought this place we spent time comparing HOA fees and found that they ranged from $250 to $450 per month for different communities in this area.